GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/csharp_specflow_playwright.md

 ### 3. GET `/parse-date-token`

-- Query: `token` (string, required) â€” describes relative or range-based dates.
+- Query: `token` (string, required) — describes relative or range-based dates.
 - Purpose: Parses the token and returns the computed UTC date/time.
 - Success (200): Date is emitted using the `yyyy-MM-dd HH:mm:ssZ` format.